 10. Baths of Caracalla

 The Baths of Caracalla are some of the most well-preserved ruins in Rome.
 These ancient Roman baths were built between 206 and 216 AD and could accommodate up to 8,000 people at a time!

-The Baths of Caracalla are one of the largest and most impressive Roman ruins in the city.
+It’s one of the more unique ruins to see and is not as visited as the Colosseum or Roman Forum since it is not exactly in the city center.

 At their peak, the baths were used for public bathing, socializing, and relaxing.
 It was commonplace for Roman citizens to visit the baths daily.
 The Baths of Caracalla were in use until around the 530s AD, when they were finally abandoned and fell to ruin.

 The Baths of Caracalla are now a popular tourist attraction in Rome.
 Visitors can explore the ruins of the ancient baths, including the gymnasium, library, and changing rooms.